Algebraic cocompleteness and finitary functors: Algebraically Cocomplete Categories

-For a number of categories $\ck$ we prove that the full subcategory $\ck_{\leq \lambda}$ on objects of power at most $\lambda$ is algebraicly cocomplete.
-Power is a cardinal defined as follows:
+For a number of categories $\ck$ we prove that the full subcategory $\ck_{\leq \lambda}$ on objects of power at most $\lambda$ is algebraically cocomplete.
+Power is a cardinal defined below.

-\begin{defi} An object is called \textit{connected} if it is non-initial and is not a coproduct of two non-initial objects.
-An object is said to have \textit{power $\lambda$} if it is a coproduct of $\lambda$ connected objects. \end{defi}
+\begin{defi} An object $A$ is called \textit{connected} if whenever it is isomorphic to a coproduct, then it is isomorphic to one of the summands.
+(In particular, A is not initial.)
+An object has \textit{power $\lambda$} if it is a coproduct of $\lambda$ connected objects and $\lambda$ is the least cardinal possible. \end{defi}

 \begin{exa} In $\Set $, connected objects are the singleton sets, and power has its usual meaning.
 In the category $K$-$\Vec $ of vector spaces over a field $K$ the connected spaces are those of dimension one, and power means dimension.
 In the category $\Set^S$ of many-sorted sets the connected objects are those with precisely one element (in all sorts together), and the power of $X= (X_s)_{s\in S}$ is simply $|\coprod\limits_{s\in S} X_s|$. \end{exa}